-to ASX announcements on 21 October 2020 and 9 December 2020 for further details.
 Jesse Todd and Marc Stigter purchased shares on market in a personal capacity on 19 June 2021 and 13 May 2021, respectively.
 Refer to ASX announcements on those dates for further information.
+Andrew McKeon resigned as Non-Executive Director during the year.
+His shares held upon resignation are reversed in the "net change other" column in the table

-And rew McKeon resigned as Non-Executive Director during the year.
+Andrew McKeon resigned as Non-Executive Director during the year.
 His shares held upon resignation are reversed in the "net change other" column in the table above and therefore no balances are disclosed as at 30 June 2021.